linuxfoundation/lfevents/README.md

 ### Notes

-* Use `lando composer update` at any point in the future to update dependencies to the latest versions
+* You can stop Lando with `lando stop` and start it again with `lando start`

+* Composer, Terminus and wp-cli commands should be run in Lando rather than on the host machine.
+This is done by prefixing the desired command with `lando`.
+For example, after a change to composer.json run `lando composer update` rather than `composer update`.

 * Run `lando pull --code=none` at any time to pull down a fresh copy of the database and files from Pantheon

-* You can stop Lando with `lando stop` and start it again with `lando start`.

 -----